stevenxchung/Introduction-to-Operating-Systems/Lesson 17 - Remote Procedure Calls/01-rpc-failure-quiz.md

 - Option 6: server process overloaded
 - Option 7: all of the above
 - Option 8: any of the above

+A: The answer is Option 8, any of the above could cause an RPC failure.